 - Pork: A 2½ pound pork shoulder feeds my family and extended family with leftovers.

-- Chilies: Dried ancho and guajillo chilies combine with canned chipotle en adobo to create a flavorful red broth.
+- Peppers: Dried ancho and guajillo peppers create a flavorful red broth.

 - Onion: Blistered onion deeply flavors the broth.

-- Spices: Season our pozole recipe with ground cumin, Mexican oregano, and bay leaves to highlight the pork and chilies.
+- Spices: Season the easy pozole recipe with ground cumin, Mexican oregano, and bay leaves to highlight the pork and chili flavor.

 - Garlic Head: I use a whole head of garlic; once tender, it’s whisked into the broth before serving it.